iterative/dvc.org/content/docs/command-reference/repro.md

   target directory and its subdirectories for stages (in `dvc.yaml`) to inspect.
   If there are no directories among the targets, this option is ignored.

-- `--no-commit` - do not save outputs to cache.
-A DVC-file is created, while nothing is added to the cache. (`dvc status` will report that the file is `not in cache`.)
-Use `dvc commit` when ready to commit outputs with DVC.
+- `--no-commit` - do not cache outputs. `dvc.lock` is created or updated, but nothing is stored in the cache.
+Use `dvc commit` to finish the operation.
-  Useful to avoid caching unnecessary data repeatedly when running multiple experiments.
+  Useful to avoid caching unnecessary data when executing tests or experiments.

 - `-m`, `--metrics` - show metrics after reproduction.
 The target pipelines must have at least one metrics file defined either with the `dvc metrics` command,